pedroskorin/inflation_expectations_machine_learning/README.md

 There are two files:

-report.pdf : a paper-style report containing the main fininds of the project
+report_spanish.pdf : a paper-style report containing the main fininds of the project

 main.ipynb : a commented code of the training and test of the models